tattersoftware/codeigniter4-relations/README.md

 ### Schemas

-All the functionality of the library lies in the specialized model and the generated database schema.
-The schema is generated from [Tatter\Schemas](http://github.com/tattersoftware/codeigniter4-schemas) and can be adjusted based on your needs (see the **Schemas** config file).
+All the functionality of the library relies on the generated database schema.
+The schema comes from [Tatter\Schemas](http://github.com/tattersoftware/codeigniter4-schemas) and can be adjusted based on your needs (see the **Schemas** config file).
 If you want to use the auto-generated schema your database will have follow conventional naming patterns for foreign keys and